WOW… What a year that was!!!

 As we sit on the edge of 2017, getting ready to move into 2018, I look back at one of the fullest and most meaningful years of my life.
 It has been filled with highs and lows far beyond anything I’ve ever experienced.
 There has been more activity than I can recall in the past, blasting life at me from a fire hose.
 Just a few highlights…

 After 9 years, Riley and Mitchel moved away, heading to start a new life with their Mom & Bob in Anglemont BC.
 As it was happening in the early part of the year, it was the single most crushing experience I had ever gone through.
 The emptiness, anger and sadness were all-consuming.
-Yet as the months have past, I have become so grateful for the life they are building.
+Yet as the months have passed, I have become so grateful for the life they are building.
 Mitchel is in an environment that allows him to experience life and new situations on a daily basis.
 Riley finds himself with the ability to focus, and is gradually starting to set his sails.
 He even has his Learners Licence (that’s a reason to be happy we are separated by a province).
 Kate and Bob are doing an amazing job with these boys… and I still get to see them in person and via Facetime regularly.
 As crushed as I was… this was one of the best things that could have happened for them.
 I am so happy that Kate had the strength to make this move.

 As that was unfolding, another all-consuming emotional experience began.
 I finally found love.
 A love so strong and deep, it transformed me from the inside out.
 I had completely given up on ever experiencing this, which made it even more magical for me.
 It began one year ago tomorrow ( New Years Eve ).
 We moved fast, and made huge commitments.
 I was cautioned against it, but when it feels that right, I don’t believe in caution.
 Yet by the end of the year, that relationship ended.
 And the timing of when we began makes today that much more painful.
 It was the end of a dream that finally had come to reality.
 It spun me around, and smashed me against the ground.
 Yet as painful as it has been, I don’t regret a moment.
 I have learned and grown so much.
 I am reminded that I still have that ability to love so strongly.
 The love I feel for her hasn’t dissipated an ounce, but I’m learning how to not allow that to hold me back.
 I can cherish and hold onto the positive, while still moving forward.
 Life is made up of moments.
 Honor the past ones, and welcome the new ones.